DavidSRussell/LCSTools/README.txt

 A few additional visualization options exist outside this normal workflow.
 Like plotFields, these will also incorporate any options set in changePlotOptions.m:

-- Direct ``spaghetti’’ plots of trajectories can be produced by running plotTrajectories with the output file name from computeTrajectories as argument.
+- Direct "spaghetti" plots of trajectories can be produced by running plotTrajectories with the output file name from computeTrajectories as argument.

 - Trajectories can be animated by running animateTrajectories with the output file name from computeTrajectories as argument (to get smooth animations, make sure that ‘RunOpts.outputTimes’ contains each desired time).